 We need to undertake some essential maintenance to our systems today from 5:30pm until approximately 6:30pm.
 There are likely to be disruptions to our websites during that time.
 We apologise for any inconvenience this may cause.

 Phil has had careers in both industry and banking.
 After nearly a decade in investment banking working on transactions in many countries, he went on to lead the European Treasury/Corporate Finance teams before becoming the finance director in the technology business, EDS UK.
 His career transitioned into HR and leadership development in 2008.
 Phil has taught a variety of academic subjects in Finance and HR at several Universities and at different levels.
-He is a Doctoral Researcher at Cranfield University.
+He is a Researcher and a Visiting Fellow at Cranfield University.
 Author of Coaching On-the-Go: How to lead your team effectively in 10 minutes a day (Pearson / FT Imprint 2019).

 International Assignments/Expatriation, Leadership Development, Professional coaching and mentoring, Human Resources, Finance.